teckglobal/teckglobal-brute-force-protect/readme.txt

 TeckGlobal Brute Force Protect is a powerful security plugin by TeckGlobal LLC, enhanced by xAI's Grok, designed to shield your WordPress site from brute force login attempts and malicious exploit scans.
 It tracks failed login attempts, bans offending IPs, and provides detailed logs with geolocation data.
 With customizable settings and advanced features, it’s an essential tool for site administrators seeking robust protection.

-Key features include a dashboard widget, customizable block messages, visual login feedback, toggleable debug logs, IP whitelist, real-time notifications, CAPTCHA integration, rate limiting, threat intelligence, user agent logging, and settings export/import.
-Support this free plugin at [TeckGlobal's Buy Me a Coffee](https://teck-global.com/buy-me-a-coffee/).
+Key features include a dashboard widget for monitoring, a customizable block message, visual feedback on the login form, toggleable debug logs, an IP whitelist to bypass checks, real-time notifications, CAPTCHA integration, rate limiting, threat intelligence, user agent logging, and settings export/import.
+If you value this free plugin, please consider a donation at [TeckGlobal's Buy Me a Coffee](https://teck-global.com/buy-me-a-coffee/).

 == Installation ==